 Hired vehicles are automatically insured as though they were permanent University vehicles, once they are hired on a ‘bona fide’ basis by the University in Ireland and the UK.

 There is no need to advise of short-term hire arrangements.
-However, if it exceeds 4 weeks, you should advise the Buildings Office on ext 2134 or email email@example.com with information such as period of hire, details of car including year, make, model (an email will suffice).
+However, if it exceeds 4 weeks, you should advise Buildings and Estates on ext 2134 or email firstname.lastname@example.org with information such as period of hire, details of car including year, make, model (an email will suffice).

 You should not select a ‘Collisions Damage Wavier’ option under any hire agreement.